When To Seek Help: Trust-Aware Assistance Seeking in Human-Supervised Autonomy: Estimated Human Behavioral Model

 where the function $P^T(r^T)$ represents the probability of high trust as a function of the human trust response $r^T$.
-The curve is fitted with $95\%$ confidence bounds using MATLAB's \texttt{fit} function.
+The curve is fitted using MATLAB's \texttt{fit} function.
+The goodness of fit has been calculated using fit function.
+The Sum of Squares Error (SSE) is calculated to be equal to $0.0213$ and the Root Mean Squared Error (RMSE) is equal to $0.0653$.
 The plot of $P^T(r^T)$ with the coefficients as compared with the median values of high trust estimate per survey response can be seen in Fig.~\ref{fig:subblock_fitted}.
 The results suggest that the hidden state in our model is isomorphic to self-reported trust scores, and the probability of trust being high is a sigmoidal function of the self-reported trust values.
+Thus, there exists a one-to-one mapping between trust estimates and self-reported survey responses, which suggests that the hidden state in our model is representative of human trust.